cabalamat/ulib/debugdec.md

-# debugdec
+# Debugdec

-Debugdec contains functions and decorators useful for debugging.
+The Debugdec module (`debugdec.py`) contains functions and decorators useful for debugging.

-## enabling debugdec
+## Enabling debugdec

 When you are running your code in production, you probably don't want it printing out reams of debugging statements.
 Nor do you want it slowed down by type checking.
-Do debugdec only does anything if you set a flag in your code telling it to do so:
+So debugdec only does anything if you set a flag in your code telling it to do so:

 ```python